smakela13/Text-Based-Adventure-Game/README.md

    - Screen clearing used.
 Clean screen after selection made.
    - UI or "bar" or a section on the side that displays "player" stats.
 Move that away from the main text logic.
 Cleaner.
    - Damage dealing and logic around that to another class (Character meta class maybe)?
-   - Choices/actions should be more deterministic.
-Not just 1/2/3.
-At least coming from TextBased games. (a)ttack, (d)rink potion, (f)lee etc... makes memorization easier.
    - "Attack"/"Dungeon" text overlay/placement with enemy info as well.
    - Text sections must be broken out.
 Suggestion to have multiple "layouts"/"layers" to use.
 Have text from some things fill to some layouts, and other text added to other layouts.
 Combined with screen clearing gives a illusion of "live program" instead of "line feed program"
    - Input handling should be ideally split to InputHandler class that is initialized at start.